 Finally, we consider whether the nonlinear models are important for this data interval.
 First consider the nonlinear model test suggested by Teräsvirta (1994) which was described earlier.
-Running the same test as before, we found an F- statistic of 1.653 which is smaller than the 5% critical value of 1.880.
+Running the same test as before, we found an Fstatistic of 1.653 which is smaller than the 5% critical value of 1.880.
 Thus we reject the null that there is a nonlinearity in the data which is in contrast to the test over the full sample.
+Second, consider the tests that the threshold TR models fits no better than the LM model.
+As indicated by the row labeled F-Stat in Table 2, the F-statistic of 0.843 for the zero threshold TR model is lower than the critical value of 2.371 from the regular F-distribution and the F-statistic of 2.749 for the endogenous threshold TR model is lower than the critical value of 4.147 computed using Hansen (1997) bootstrap procedure for the short sample.
+These tests show that the LM is not rejected for the short sample which is in contrast to the test over the full sample.
 Next consider the probability diagram associated with the constant probability MS model.
 Figure 2 displays the analogous short sample diagram to the long sample diagram given in Figure 1.
 This figure shows that the probability of being in state 1 is very low throughout the sample period.
 Interestingly, toward the end of the short sample, we do see a rising probability of being in state 1 and this period corresponds with some of the data periods in the long sample that also have a high probability of being in state 1.
 However, overall, state 1 does not appear to be useful for fitting the model and this indicates that the simple linear model similar to the one used by Bohn (1998) is sufficient to fit the data.